stemat1954/Nod-Standard-Lib/README.md

 You can find the __Nod PDF Design Reference__ here:  https://drive.google.com/file/d/1Kv6-Jv9uvsKS8tQcFzsryOwvN0Fr_EH-/view?usp=drive_link

-To orient you for a quick peek, here are some notes to help make sense of the code:
+To orient for a quick peek, here are some notes to help make sense of the code:

 1. Single-line side remarks start with a double-hyphen -- and they're ignored.
 2. Multi-line narratives are enclosed by matching double-curly brackets {{&nbsp;}} and they're also ignored.